najamelan/ws_stream_tungstenite/README.md

 ### Dependencies

-This crate has few dependiencies.
+This crate has few dependencies.
 Cargo will automatically handle it's dependencies for you.

 Note that we currently depend on both futures and tokio 0.1, which adds some bloat.
 Hopefully it won't take to long before we can drop the 0.1 stuff forever.

-Warning: Currently we are waiting for bugfixes to be released in 2 dependencies.
+Warning: Currently we are waiting for bug fixes to be released in 2 dependencies.
 We use the following patch section.
 You should probably add that as well.
 ```yaml
 patch: